 4. Integrate legislation and regulations to guide the management of patient-centered care.

-If you are interested in purchasing licenses for multiple users, please contact Julie Enichen at firstname.lastname@example.org.
+If you are interested in purchasing licenses for multiple users, ARN offers discounting for 10 or more users.
+Please contact firstname.lastname@example.org

 The Association of Rehabilitation Nurses is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.